Group-Aware Partial Model Merging for Children's Automatic Speech Recognition: Related work

 \subsection{Model merging}

-In recent years, LLMs and VLMs have demonstrated improved capabilities in tasks such as zero-shot inference and general-purpose understanding \cite{radford2019language,brown2020language}.
-Owing to their training on diverse data, these models exhibit significant flexibility and generalisation capabilities.
-Nonetheless, several challenges persist.
-These include the generation of harmful or biased content \cite{navigli2023biases}, substantial high computational demands \cite{10756602} and financial costs associated with training \cite{li2023flm}, and underperformance on specialised tasks \cite{anjum2025domain}.

-In this context, model merging has emerged as a promising research direction to overcome these limitations.
-It aims to combine multiple task-specific models into a single unified architecture that preserve the capabilities of each constituent model \cite{wortsman2022model,matena2022merging,ilharco2022editing}.
+Model merging has emerged as a promising research direction to combine multiple task-specific models into a single unified architecture that preserve the capabilities of each constituent model \cite{wortsman2022model,matena2022merging,ilharco2022editing}.
 Unlike traditional multi-task learning, which relies on joint optimisation over multiple datasets, model merging operates directly at the parameter level, enabling the integration of pre-trained models without access to the original training data or additional retraining.